Gurpsohal/Networking-101/README.md

 Raspberry Pi 3 (for hosting Jellyfin and TaleScale)

 **Current progress:**
- NAS - Setup
+"NAS - Setup
 Running host on a Raspberry Pi
- Currently setting up an old computer with Linux (deciding the Distro)
+Currently setting up an old computer with Linux (deciding the Distro)"